Golden Gate to Ancient Rus'. VI

 1. Org. moment

-May this lesson, conducted by joint efforts, allow you to discover many new things.
+Let this lesson, carried out together, allow you to discover many new things.

-History is a process of development, it can be compared with an unstoppable movement forward.
-For several lessons, we talked about Ancient Rus'.
+History is a process of development; it can be compared to an unstoppable movement forward.
+Over the course of several lessons, we talked about Ancient Rus'.
 And what exactly we will talk about today, you will find out if you continue the sentence:

 Ancient Rus' was famous for its rich cities, in which a unique ... (culture).

 What is culture?
-(All the achievements of mankind, everything useful or beautiful that has been made by man.)
+(All the achievements of mankind, everything useful or beautiful that was made by man.)

 Give examples.

-In the last lesson, you understood what culture and cultural monuments are.
+In the last lesson you understood what culture and cultural monuments are.
 And today we will try to determine.
-What cultural monuments help us to tell about the times of Ancient Rus'.
+What cultural monuments help us tell about the times of Ancient Rus'.

 In what centuries was our state called Ancient Russia?
-Open your textbook on p.
-22 and say.
+Open the textbook on p.
+22 and tell me.
 (9th-13th centuries)

-Open your textbook on p.
+Open the textbook on p.
 30, look at the map and name which cities were part of Ancient Rus'.
 (Kyiv, Galich, Pinsk, Turov, Chernigov, Smolensk, Vladimir, Suzdal, Ryazan, Kursk, etc.)

-Would you like to make a trip to Ancient Rus' in order to get even better acquainted with the preserved cultural monuments?
+Would you like to travel around Ancient Rus' to get even better acquainted with the preserved cultural monuments?

 We will visit the city of Vladimir today.
 Look at the map and find where Vladimir is.